rQ-Qr/mass-email/README.md

 control + C

+How to run our project on EC2 instance ec2forProject:

+1. SSH to access EC2 instance

+2. Go to both AWS/client and AWS/server to run the project

+The command to run our application on EC2 instance ec2forProject is: cd AWS/client pm2 start --name client npm -- start cd AWS/server pm2 start index.js --name server

 How to send email and receive click event notification using AWS SES and SNS：

 1. Create a user in IAM with full access to AWS SES, replace ‘accessKeyId’ and ‘secretAccessKey’ in the code with the new credential(MailerAWS.js,)